Anaminus/rbxmk/doc/types.md

 [PropertyDesc.CanSave]: #user-content-propertydesccansave
 <code>PropertyDesc.CanSave: [bool](##)</code>

-The **CanLoad** property indicates whether the property is serialized when encoding to a file.
+The **CanSave** property indicates whether the property is serialized when encoding to a file.

 ### PropertyDesc.Tag